 Impairment and Treatment Overview

-The aim of treatment for HNC is to maximize locoregional control and survival while minimizing functional and cosmetic alteration.15 Surgery and radiation therapy aim to provide curative control while chemotherapy is used as a combined modality treatment.15
+The aim of treatment for HNC is to maximize locoregional control and survival while minimizing functional and cosmetic alteration.21 Surgery and radiation therapy aim to provide curative control while chemotherapy is used as a combined modality treatment.21

 The goal of rehabilitation is to reduce the different impairments, which may include:

-- Pain: There is a high prevalence of pain in head and neck cancer patients before and after surgery, radiation and chemotherapy20
+- Pain: There is a high prevalence of pain in head and neck cancer patients before and after surgery, radiation and chemotherapy30

-- Dysphagia: Difficulty swallowing can occur pre-treatment or post-treatment with surgery, radiation and chemotherapy, resulting in aspiration, silent aspiration or poor nutritional status; one study demonstrated a prevalence of 59%21-22
+- Dysphagia:31 Difficulty swallowing, or fatigue with swallowing can occur pre-treatment or post-treatment with surgery, radiation and chemotherapy, resulting in aspiration

-- Xerostomia: There is a high prevalence after chemotherapy, radiation and surgery resulting in sticky saliva and dysphagia21
+- Xerostomia: There is a high prevalence after chemotherapy, radiation and surgery resulting in sticky saliva and dysphagia32

-- Loss of voice: Commonly seen post-surgically; in one study, 52% of patients were affected21-22
+- Loss of voice: Commonly seen post-surgically; in one study, 52% of patients were affected32, 38

-- Lymphedema: Increased head, facial and extremity swelling occurs as a result of damage to the lymphatic system during treatment; can treat with manual drainage, massage and bandaging and compression garments.23
+- Lymphedema: Increased head, facial and extremity swelling occurs as a result of damage to the lymphatic system during treatment; can treat with manual drainage, massage and bandaging and compression garments.39

-- Neck and shoulder dysfunction: Radical neck dissection can involve multiple structures including the sternocleidomastoid, spinal accessory nerve, jugular veins, and anterior and posterior triangle lymphatic groups23 Neck and shoulder weakness and stiffness can be improved with physical therapy to lengthen muscles, improve range of motion and strength and reduce pain.23
+- Neck and shoulder dysfunction: Radical neck dissection can involve multiple structures including the sternocleidomastoid, spinal accessory nerve, jugular veins, and anterior and posterior triangle lymphatic groups.39 Neck and shoulder weakness and stiffness can be improved with physical therapy to lengthen muscles, improve range of motion and strength and reduce pain.37 Neck disability due to chemoradiation treatment is also correlated with reduced quality of life.40

-- Difficulty with ADLs: 30% of patients in one study required assistance with “every day functioning”22, which can be treated with occupational therapy.
+- Difficulty with ADLs: 30% of patients in one study required assistance with “everyday functioning”,38 which can be treated with occupational therapy.

 Quality of Life and Functional Assessments

-As a result, a recent systematic review recommended that researchers consider the psychometric and study design/objectives when selecting the desired quality of life questionnaire for the head and neck cancer population.27
+As a result, a recent systematic review recommended that researchers consider the psychometric and study design/objectives when selecting the desired quality of life questionnaire for the head and neck cancer population.43 For example, HNC survivors were found to have ameliorated quality of life with higher levels of physical activity, this was measured with the health-related quality of life (HRQoL) questionnaire.42

 Coordination of care

 A multi-disciplinary team should manage each patient individually.
-Team members should include medical, surgical and radiation oncologists, cancer physiatrists, physical and occupational therapists, speech language pathologists, dentists, social workers, psychologists, and other specialists as necessary.
+Team members should include medical, surgical and radiation oncologists, cancer physiatrists, physical and occupational therapists, speech language pathologists, dentists, social workers, psychologists, vocational rehabilitation, and other specialists as necessary.
+Some inconsistencies have been noted in the literature in terms of which patients receive multi-disciplinary care, with some association with patient age and staging of cancer noted.
+These teams typically consist of surgical oncology, medical oncology, radiation oncology, and occasionally speech pathology.44 The rehabilitation specialist can be instrumental in encouraging and reinforcing physical activity and other rehabilitative-therapeutic activities to augment QOL for patients with HNC.

 Patient & family education

-Patients should be counseled to quit tobacco and alcohol use.
+Patients with lower health literacy have been found to have lower levels of self-management behaviors, increased fear of recurrence, and reduced functional HRQOL.45 Patients should be counseled to quit tobacco and alcohol use.
 Patients and family members should also be educated about the need for follow up, possible impairments, and the rehabilitative strategies available to them for treatment.
+Patients should also be counseled that higher levels of physical activity are positively associated with improved QOL42 and also associated with improved functional capacity.46

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills